Michigan Beekeeping Rules and Regulations

 There is no apiary registration requirement for apiaries in Michigan.

-Beekeepers can take advantage of the voluntary program Bee Check (run by FieldWatch, previously DriftWatch) which is designed to alert pesticide applicators as to where their yards are located.
+Beekeepers can use the voluntary program Bee Check (run by FieldWatch, previously called DriftWatch) which is a voluntary program designed to alert pesticide applicators as to where their yards are located.
 You can sign up for Bee Check through the DriftWatch Website.

-Michigan’s Apiary law does not limit locations for hive placement.
-However, cities or townships may limit or prohibit beekeeping through a local ordinance.
+Michigan’s Apiary law does not limit locations for hive placement at the state level.
+However, cities or townships may regulate colony numbers or prohibit beekeeping through a local ordinance.
 Check with local government agencies for local ordinances that may restrict beekeeping.
 The state does provide guidelines for siting apiaries in the Beekeeping section of the Care of Farm Animals Generally Accepted Agriculture and Management Practices (GAAMPS) – discussed more below.

-In Michigan, zoning is a tool used by many local units of government to regulate acceptable land use, including beekeeping and other agricultural operations.
+Zoning is a tool used by many local units of government to regulate acceptable land use, including beekeeping and other agricultural operations.
 The zoning of your property may determine if you are able to keep bees on your property.
-To determine how your property is zoned, or to apply for a change in zoning, contact your city or township clerk or local zoning board.
-Raising bees is considered as an agricultural activity, and your area may not allow for any agricultural activities, including beekeeping.
+To determine how your property is zoned, or to apply for a change in zoning, contact the zoning administrator for your municipality or county.

 Labeling and Selling Honey

 If you want to claim that your honey is organic, it must be certified.
 ‘Organic’ is a regulated term; if you are not certified organic, you must not make any organic claim on the principal display panel or use the USDA organic seal anywhere on the package.
 If you use the term ‘Organic’ or the seal, and you are not certified as organic, you can be fined.
 If you are interested in becoming a certified organic operation, you will have to be certified by an accredited certifying agent.
-The USDA outlines the certification process and maintains lists of USDA-Authorized Organic Certifying Agents.
-Agents can also be found through the NOP database of certified operations by searching “honey” in the “Products-Produced” field.
+The USDA National Organic Program (NOP) outlines the certification process and maintains lists of USDA-Authorized Organic Certifying Agents.
+Agents can also be found through the NOP database of certified operations by searching “honey” in the “Certified Products” field.

-As of 2016, organic honey regulations are in transition, and the status is a bit confusing.
-While there are no federal organic honey guidelines, the Agricultural Marketing Service of the USDA has issued a written statement affirming that apicultural operations may be certified as organic.
+Organic honey regulations are in transition, and the status is a bit confusing.
+While there are no federal organic honey guidelines, the Agricultural Marketing Service of the USDA has issued a written statement affirming that your beekeeping operation may be certified as organic.
 A certifier can still determine that your operation can be organic by using guidelines for livestock and draft guidelines; certifying agents adapt the USDA organic regulations for the scope of livestock production (sections 205.236 – 205.240).
 In addition, they refer to the recommendations from the National Organic Standards Board regarding organic honey production, which includes parameters specific to beekeeping, such as foraging areas, supplemental feed, and hive construction.
-These recommendations have not yet been adopted by the National Organic Program, but there is a drafted proposed rule that recommends the addition of apiculture-specific practice standards to the USDA organic regulations.
+These recommendations have not yet been adopted by the National Organic Program, but there is a draft of a proposed rule that recommends the addition of apiculture-specific practice standards to the USDA organic regulations.
 There is no timeline as to when or if this rule will be adopted.
 If you are interested in becoming certified organic, the best first step would be to contact a certifying agency.